 - Documentation

-- o Missing
+- Missing

 - Insufficient

+- Telehealth issues

+- Medically unlikely procedures being billed

+- Telehealth visits not meeting requirements

-- Upcoding, includes but not limited to:
+- Upcoding and unbundling codes, includes but not limited to:

 - o DRG

-- o Procedures (CPT, CDT)
+- Procedures (CPT, CDT)

-- o Level of service (E/M)
+- Level of service (E/M)

-- o Level of care (inpatient vs outpatient)
+- Level of care (inpatient vs outpatient)

+- Using EPA Codes without satisfying the EPA criteria

-- Non-covered services, includes but not limited to:
+- Non-covered services

-- o Over the limit
+- Over the limit

-- Unbundling
+- Unbundling services

 - Services that are included in an all-inclusive payment are billed separately from the bundled payment.

 - Services normally performed in one visit that are split up.
 Must document clinical need for not being performed in the same visit, even when split between different days.

 - Services not rendered